aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

    mingw32-make -j4

-Once finished, the AFF3CT binary should be located in the ``$AFF3CT_ROOT/build/bin`` folder.
+Once finished, the AFF3CT executable should be located in the ``$AFF3CT_ROOT/build/bin`` folder.

 .. warning:: We encourage you to run the previous commands on **Git Bash**